 As you’ve accrued more data on ROSTR, have you noticed any interesting trends?

-So, we're seeing a couple of things here.
-One, there are a lot more artists, and there are a lot more artists making significant amounts of money.
-Two, companies now have access to financing to build big rosters.
-But then, within that, they seem to be much more sustainable than they used to be, because these artists are actually doing much more decent business than they were in the past.
+So we are seeing a couple of things.
+First, there are simply more artists, and more of them are making meaningful amounts of money.
+Second, companies now have access to financing that lets them build much larger rosters.
+Within that, the rosters seem to be more sustainable than they used to be, because a bigger share of those artists are doing solid business rather than just one or two carrying the whole company.

-As well as, in response to that, the emergence of the power boutique, which are very intentionally staying at 10 to 15 artists, but all of them are superstars.
-These companies, like Crush and Tap, aren't going for mass scale, but a good percentage of their rosters are printing really good revenue each year.
+At the same time, there is a counter-trend in the form of the “power boutique” - companies that are very intentionally staying at 10–15 artists, but almost all of them are superstars.
+Firms like Crush, Tap and Habibi are not going for mass scale, but a very high percentage of their rosters are generating serious revenue each year.